Design and Manage Home Renovation or DIY Project Tracker with Notion

 When setting up your database, define the properties to track for each task.
 Typical properties include:

-5. Due date (see Due Date Template Guide)
+- Due Date (see the Due Date Template Guide)

 To add a property, click Add a property and select the appropriate type.
-Modern updates in Notion also include relation and rollup properties, which can be used for linking tasks to broader project milestones.
+Recent updates in Notion now include improved relation and rollup properties, allowing you to link tasks to broader project milestones and even pull in data from other databases, making your tracker more interconnected.

 Managing Budget and Expenses

 To track your project’s budget and expenses, create a new section titled Budget.
-Within this section, you can use several Notion features to effectively manage financial aspects.
+Within this section, use several Notion features to effectively manage financial aspects.

 One approach is to insert a table to track expenses.
 Click the + icon in the Budget section and choose Table.
 Add column headings such as:

-You can further customize the table as needed.
-For advanced tracking, use Notion’s formula property to automatically calculate totals or remaining balances.
-This powerful feature has been improved in recent updates, allowing more complex calculations.
+Customize the table as needed.
+For advanced tracking, take advantage of Notion’s formula property to automatically calculate totals or remaining balances.
+Recent improvements allow for more complex calculations, which can help you get real-time insights into your project’s spending.

 Organizing Materials and Resources

 To keep your project materials and resources organized, add a section titled Materials.
-Here, you can use various tools in Notion to manage your resources efficiently.
+Here, you can use various Notion views to manage your resources efficiently.

 A popular method is to create a gallery view by clicking the + icon in the Materials section and selecting Gallery.
-The gallery view allows you to upload images of materials, add descriptions, and even include links to purchase items online.
+This view allows you to upload images of materials, add descriptions, and even include links to purchase items online.

-Alternatively, you can create a document within the Materials section to maintain a detailed list of materials, quantities, and important supplier or pricing information.
+Alternatively, you can create a document within the Materials section to maintain a detailed list of items, quantities, and important supplier or pricing information.
+Using synced blocks can also help if you need to update information across multiple pages.

 Tracking Timeline and Progress